chewett/clone-all-the-repos/README.md

 ===============

-This repository allows you to create a file which will clone all bare repositories from a filesystem.
+This repository allows you to create a file which will clone all repositories from a filesystem.

-This trawls the filesystem given a root directory to find bare git repositories.
+This trawls the filesystem given a root directory to find git repositories.

 Once it has found them it creates a list of git repositories and then creates a shell file to run git clone on them.